Non-melanoma skin cancer

 COORDINATOR.
 SKIN CANCER AND MELANOMA AREA

+The prognosis for cure depends on early detection and correct removal, which favour the cure of skin cancer.
 Our specialists are experts in performing Mohs surgery, a highly complex microscopic technique that provides better healing results than conventional techniques.

 A PERSONALIZED MEDICINE